 - Majors in Judaic studies have the option of pursuing departmental honors in their senior year by writing an honors thesis of between 60 and 100 pages demonstrating their ability to engage in sustained advanced research and scholarly endeavor.
 The thesis project will extend over two semesters.
 Only the best projects will be granted honors, but any student who completes the project will receive the credit for two semesters of work, i.e., two credits.
 Students will work with one advisor but may receive guidance from other members of the department.

 - Those wishing to write an honors thesis should register for JDST 550 for the fall semester, and find a research advisor.
 No later than the third Monday of the semester, the student must submit a formal proposal, outlining the project.
 Within a week, the department faculty will meet to discuss the proposal and assess its feasibility.
-Once the proposal is approved, the student and their adviser will decide on a schedule of research and writing.
+Once the proposal is approved, the student and their advisor will decide on a schedule of research and writing.
 The student is expected to adhere to all deadlines set by the advisor.

 - In the spring semester the student once again must register for JDST 550.
 The first draft of the thesis must be submitted by spring break.
 Copies will be given to all department faculty plus a designated outside reader.
 Within two weeks after spring break, members of the department will meet with the student to make comments on the draft.
 The final draft must be submitted before the end of spring semester classes.
 A defense date will be set for sometime during the exam period.